Rapper Nelly seeks dismissal of lawsuit alleging sex assault

-ST. LOUIS (AP) — The rapper Nelly is asking a federal court in St. Louis to dismiss a British woman’s lawsuit that alleges he sexually assaulted her after a concert in England.
+ST. LOUIS (AP) — The rapper Nelly is asking a U.S. court to dismiss a British woman’s lawsuit that alleges he sexually assaulted her after a concert in England.

-The lawsuit was filed in November in the rapper’s hometown.
-The woman accuses Nelly, whose real name is Cornell Haynes Jr., of assaulting her in December 2017.
+The federal lawsuit was filed in November in St. Louis, the rapper’s hometown.
+The woman accuses Nelly she was assaulted in December 2017.

+Nelly, whose real name is Cornell Haynes Jr., wasn’t criminally charged and has denied the allegations.

 The woman is identified only as Jane Doe in the lawsuit.

-Nelly wasn’t criminally charged and has denied the allegations.
-His attorney, Scott Rosenblum, filed a response to the lawsuit Thursday, saying the woman shouldn’t be allowed to remain anonymous.
+Nelly’s attorney, Scott Rosenblum, filed a response to the lawsuit Thursday, saying the woman shouldn’t be allowed to remain anonymous.

 Most Read Entertainment Stories